Moving Home | Graduate Life

 However, there are consequences and celebrations for this new step in life:

-– I have a fridge that is fully-stocked, always!
+- There is a fridge within walking distance that is fully-stocked, always!

 - I have a shower that is actually a shower and not a drip from a tube

-– I have my own room, with relatively thick walls, which means no more rabbit-sexing-snoring-morning-singing-6am-waking-girls living next door to me!
-WOOP!
+- I have my own room with relatively thick walls.
+Which means no more rabbit-sexing-snoring-morning-singing-6am-waking-girls living next door to me!
+Woo!

-– I have all of my possessions with me at all times! (no more ‘fuck!’ moments when I realise I forgot to bring my coursework back from home over Christmas!)
+- I have all of my possessions with me at all times! (no more ‘fuck!’ moments when I realise I forgot to bring my coursework back after Christmas!)

 - I have a decent washing machine – which I have promised myself I will continue to use and not just let my mother do use – so far I’m failing in this quest…